hantsy/spring6-sandbox/docs/boot-http-service.md

 }
 ```

+#### Initializing Sample Data at Startup

-Add a simple `SampleDataInitializer` to listen the `ApplicationReadyEvent` and insert some sample data at the application startup stage.
+A simple initializer listens for the ApplicationReadyEvent and inserts sample data when the application starts.

 ```java
 @Component